Using Machine Learning techniques in phenomenological studies in flavour physics: Global fits

-where $\mathrm{Erf}^{-1}$ is the inverse of the error function, $F$ is the cumulative distribution function of the $\chi^2$ distribution and $n$ is the number of degrees of freedom of each fit.\\ The SM input parameter used for these fits are the same as in our previous work~\cite{Alda:2020okk}.
-The Renormalization Group effects of the SMEFT operators that shift the Fermi constant $G_F$ \cite{Jenkins:2017jig} from its SM value $G_F^0$ are considered.
-The effects on the CKM matrix \cite{Descotes-Genon:2018foz} are not implement, and its parameters are treated as nuance parameters instead.\\ Now we proceed to fit the set of flavour observables to the parameters $C_1=C_3 \equiv C$, $\alpha^{\ell,\,q}$ and $\beta^{\ell,\,q}$ of Eqs.~\eqref{eq:LagLambda} and~\eqref{eq:Idemp}.
-In this setting, we consider two Scenarios: \begin{itemize} \item \textbf{Scenario I:} $\lambda_{11}^{\ell,\,q} = \lambda_{12}^{\ell,\,q} = \lambda_{13}^{\ell,\,q} = 0$, that is, $\alpha^\ell = \alpha^q = 0$, and $C_1 = C_3$. \item \textbf{Scenario II:} The only assumption is $C_1 = C_3$. \end{itemize}
+where $\mathrm{Erf}^{-1}$ is the inverse of the error function, $F$ is the cumulative distribution function of the $\chi^2$ distribution and $n$ is the number of degrees of freedom of each fit.\\ The SM input parameters used for these fits are the same as in our previous work~\cite{Alda:2020okk}.
+The Renormalization Group effects of the SMEFT operators that shift the Fermi constant $G_F$~\cite{Jenkins:2017jig} from its SM value $G_F^0$ are considered.
+The effects on the CKM matrix~\cite{Descotes-Genon:2018foz} are not implemented, and its parameters are treated as nuance parameters instead.